 As the most potent and visible form of energy, useful but destructive

-at the same time, it was both feared and revered by the vedic
+at the same time, he was both feared and revered by the vedic people.

 who lavishes wealth and dispels the darkness.
 Sapient-minded priest,

 truthful, most gloriously great, ruler of sacrifices, guard of Law

 eternal, radiant One, no sacrifice is complete without his presence.

 His presence verily ensures the success of a sacrifice, because

 whatever sacrifice he accepts goes to the gods.

 Agni is the messenger, the herald, master of all wealth,

 oblation-bearer, much beloved, who brings the willing Gods from